 In addition, you need to know that it is better to have many external links than to have many internal ones.

 What is anchor text?
 This is the text that you add a link to.
 Most are the times when I have had to tell trainees to stop using words like “here” and “this” as their anchor text.

 The other thing you should do is add a natural anchor text.
-I mean, don’t just make it look natural, let it be natural!
-There’s a different and I bet you know that.
+I mean, don’t just make it look natural.
+Let it be natural!
+There’s a difference, and I bet you know that.

-You can improve the bounce rate by creating high value content, adding videos in your posts as well as improving the speed of your site.
+So, improve the bounce rate by creating high-value content, adding videos to your posts, and improving the speed of your site.

 The older the domain, the better it is.
 Why?
 Google trusts that site.
-Additionally, bloggers who pay for their site in advance, like say two years upfront, makes Google have trust in their site.
+Additionally, bloggers who pay for their site in advance, like say two years upfront, make Google trust their site.

-The only thing that made me mention this is for you to know that if you buy an old domain; you can do better in terms of ranking.
+The only thing that made me mention this is to make you know that if you buy an old domain, you can do better in terms of ranking.